 - Education: Learn how to make your environment safe and how to select proper footwear for different surfaces.

-- Become aware of sensory deficits and learn how to adjust or compensate for your losses, learn energy-saving techniques to allow you to perform activities of daily living safely
+- Awareness of sensory deficits and learn how to adjust or compensate for your losses, learn energy-saving techniques to allow you to perform activities of daily living safely

 - Gait Training: Improve your ability to walk with or without a device such as a cane, walker or crutches